-The summer school will focus on the training of young scientists (Masters and PhD students) in techniques relevant to long-term in-situ and remote sensing observations of phytoplankton diversity and abundance detection as well as industrial applications of phytoplankton research related to microalgae biotechnology, aquaculture and bionics.
-The training will comprise a class room module (six days) at the guest scientist facilities on Heligoland and a practical module (five days) onboard the German research vessel Heincke in the North Sea.
-The school will encompass lectures, exercises and practical work in classical microscopy, functional morphology, molecular and optical techniques.
-It further includes training in long-term data analysis and archival, remote sensing data processing and knowledge on technology transfer with focus on blue economy, aquaculture and bionics for light weight constructions.
-All AWI lecturers are part of the PORTWIMS-team.
-We expect the summer school to give an overview on our research and strengthen the networking within PORTWIMS-and its associated young scientist communities.
+The summer school focused on the training of young scientists in techniques relevant to long-term in-situ and remote sensing observations of phytoplankton diversity and abundance detection as well as industrial applications of phytoplankton research related to microalgae biotechnology, aquaculture and bionics.
+The training will comprised a class room module at the guest scientist facilities on Heligoland and a practical module onboard the German RV Heincke in the German Bight.
+The school encompassed lectures, exercises and practical work in classical microscopy, functional morphology, molecular and optical techniques and further training in long-term data analysis and archival, remote sensing data processing and knowledge on technology transfer with focus on blue economy, aquaculture and bionics for light weight constructions.

-A summer school is planned for June 2019 that will focus on the use of the latest satellite data to support a wide range of marine applications.
-The course will cover the basic principles of remote sensing, data access, and introduce open source software and transferable skills in programming and data analysis.
-Further details will be announced in early 2019.
+A EUMETSAT/PORTWIMS workshop was held in Lisbon, in June 2019 that focused on the use of the latest satellite data to support a wide range of marine applications.
+The course covered the basic principles of remote sensing, data access, and introduce open source software and transferable skills in programming and data analysis.

 PORTWIMS Kick-Off meeting

 22nd & 23rd October 2018